Discover a range of grants and funding options for fountains

 📢 Eligibility:

-• Not-for-profit organisations or unincorporated community groups (with an incorporated auspice) based in Bass Coast
+- Not-for-profit organisations (incorporated or unincorporated with an auspice)

 📝 How drinking water stations (CIVIQ) apply or meet the guidelines for this funding: